Nutrient timing for athletes… When should you eat? Does it matter when you eat?

 Do all successful athletes follow strict timing for nutrition intake?

-Yes, a professional athlete will have set nutrient timings allowing them to maximise their recovery, performance and training adaptations for each specific training session.
+Yes, a Performance Nutritionist will set nutrient timing for athletes to maximise their recovery, performance and training adaptations for each specific training session.
 They need to perform at optimal conditions consistently and maximise every marginal.

 How can nutritional timing help athletes maintain body fat levels?